RM-Terrell/project-orbital/docs/dev_notes.md

 ## Other notes

 Consult Dockerfiles and docker-compose file for any other commands needed for running things like the backend server.

+This app was constructed within an Ubuntu subsystem on Windows 10 and both the frontend and backend running in that linux environment, and the ultimately constructed in a linux based docker container.
+Issues may pop up when trying to run this natively on windows.